-If you’ve been using your laptop for a while now, you might have noticed small scratches on its screen.
-(Heck, some of these scratches might be your own doing!)
-Well, scratches on laptop screens do not look nice, they make the screen look worn and, if you can really notice them, they can detract from your viewing experience.
+If you’ve been using your laptop for a while, you may have noticed small scratches on the screen.
+(Some of these scratches might be of your own making!)
+Scratches on laptop screens don’t look pretty, they make the screen look worn, and if you really notice them, they can affect your viewing experience.

-Now, you may be wondering if you can fix this, if so, you’ve come to the right place.
-In this article, I am going to explain how you can remove scratches from a laptop screen with a few simple tips and tricks.
-Enjoy!
+You might be wondering right now if you can fix the problem, and if so, you’ve come to the right place.
+In this article, I’ll tell you how to remove laptop screen with a few simple tips and tricks.
+Have fun!

-7 Tips and Tricks to Fix Scratches on a Laptop Screen
+7 Tips on How to Fix Scratches on a Laptop Screen

 1. Pencil Eraser

-Erasers are among the most frequent and simple fixes.
-The fact that it’s something you might have around the house is an added bonus.
+Erasers are among the most common and easiest repairs.
+The fact that it’s something you might’ve around the house is an added bonus

-All you have to do is rub the scratch marks with a smooth rubbery pencil eraser.
+All you’ve to do is remove the scratches with a smooth, rubbery eraser.
 (Smooth is the operative word here.
-You don’t want to use a rough eraser; you’ll just create more scratches).
-Not only will the eraser remove light scratch marks, but it will also remove stubborn bits of trapped dirt.
+You shouldn’t use a rough eraser, as you’ll only cause more scratches.)
+The eraser not only removes light scratches, but also stubborn dirt residue.

-If you have a filthy screen with a lot of small scratches on it, you will need:
+If you’ve a dirty screen with many small scratches, you need:

 - A clean, soft cloth